peanutbutterclassic/insync/README.md

 - __The Score Progress Area__

   - This feature helps the user keep track of the progress during the game.
-This feature includes indication based on the ten available questions selected at random.
+This feature includes indications based on the ten available questions selected at random.
   - Each correct answer selected adds 100 points to the score tracker at the top of the quiz page.
-No point is reward for incorrect answer.
+No point is rewarded for an incorrect answer.
-  - Once the last question is answered, the game will move to the end page where user can enter a name to record the score, which can be viewed in the leaderboard.
+  - Once the last question is answered, the game will move to the end page where the user can enter a name to record the score, which can be viewed on the leaderboard.
-  - If a user is unhappy with the score, he/she/they can press the RESTART button to go back to home page and click on LET'S START button.
+  - If a user is unhappy with the score, he/she/they can press the RESTART button to go back to the home page and click on LET'S START button to restart the quiz.

 - __The Leaderboard Page__
 ![InSync Leaderboard](https://raw.githubusercontent.com/peanutbutterclassic/insync/master/assets/documentation/score_board.png)

   - This is an area reserved for those who scored the highest points during the quiz.
-  - The data is gather from the game session(s) and stored locally to present the top performers.
+  - The data is gathered from the game session(s) and stored locally to present the top performers.

 ### Features Left to Implement

 - Since we are always looking to improve, any coder with a passion to promote education for all are encouraged to contribute to the following features:
-  - Create a more interactive quiz that covers different areas of interests;
+  - Create a more interactive quiz that covers different areas of interest;
   - Add more interactive sounds and technologies to the website;
-  - Another feature worth including in the future is the implementation of a time system with different game type such as racing against time;
+  - Another feature worth including in the future is the implementation of a time system with a different game types such as racing against time;
   - A score tracking system;
   - A timer (for speed reading of contents and answering questions);
   - A ranking system to create competition and engagement with prizes for top drawer;
   - Images to support the correct/incorrect answers;
-  - User can create a username; and,
+  - Users can create a username; and,
   - Feedback form.
 - Other technologies to include:
   - JavaScript Libraries: